fortio/fortio/README.md

   -stream
         Stream payload from stdin (only for fortio curl mode) -sync URL
-        index.tsv or s3/gcs bucket xml URL to fetch at startup for server modes.
+        index.tsv or s3/gcs bucket XML URL to fetch at startup for server modes.
   -sync-interval duration
-        Refresh the url every given interval (default, no refresh) -t duration
+        Refresh the URL every given interval (default, no refresh) -t duration
         How long to run the test or 0 to run until ^C (default 5s) -tcp-port port
-        tcp echo server port.
+        tcp-echo server port.
 Can be in the form of host:port, ip:port, port or /unix/domain/path or "disabled". (default "8078") -timeout duration
-        Connection and read timeout value (for http) (default 3s) -udp-async
+        Connection and read timeout value (for HTTP) (default 3s) -udp-async
         if true, udp echo server will use separate go routine to reply -udp-port port
-        udp echo server port.
+        udp-echo server port.
 Can be in the form of host:port, ip:port, port or "disabled". (default "8078")
   -udp-timeout duration
         Udp timeout (default 750ms)
   -ui-path URI
-        http server URI for UI, empty turns off that part (more secure) (default "/fortio/")
+        HTTP server URI for UI, empty turns off that part (more secure) (default "/fortio/")
   -uniform
         set to true to de-synchronize parallel clients' requests uniformly -unix-socket path
         Unix domain socket path to use for physical connection -user user:password
-        User credentials for basic authentication (for http).
+        User credentials for basic authentication (for HTTP).
 Input data format should be user:password
 <!-- USAGE_END -->
 </pre>